 - Multiple platforms – Hybrid healthcare programs rely on different methods of communication and delivery (in-person and virtual).
 This can be useful but may not suit all learning styles.

 - Work-life balance – Healthcare is already a demanding field, both professionally and academically.
-Hybrid programs work to integrate the two, but success will depend each individual student.
+Hybrid programs work to integrate the two, but success will depend on the individual student.

 - Peer support – This learning mode does encourage peer support and collaboration, but students will need to be much more intentional about carving out space for those opportunities.